HaotianHuang/cardiac-r4/readme.md

 # Notes #

-Essentially no changes here just that it works with some patients from SMART App Launcher R4.
+Modified slightly such that it works with R4 patients instead of (just?)
+DSTU2 by default.

 # Deploy #